 Allergic rhinitis: Another human study examined whether 3 capsules 2 times (250 mg/capsule) of Korean red ginseng daily for 4 weeks reduced symptoms of allergic rhinitis, they found a significant effect was observed compared with the placebo (Jung et al., 2011).

 Some herbalists will warn of panax ginseng being too stimulating or just for old people.
-I don’t think this is the case.
+I think this is an over generalization.
 Finding a good dose amount and timing is important.
-I take panax just in the morning and have found it relaxing, energizing, and effects me on a deep level.
-Panax combines well with ashwagandha and five element Qi-gong.
-TCM ‘superior’ tonic herbs it is often taken alongside are astragalus and schisandra.
+I take panax just in the morning and have found it a pleasant experience.
+Panax combines well with ashwagandha because it is calming and grounding.
+TCM superior tonic herbs it is often taken alongside include astragalus, he shou wu, and schizandra.

 Here are some properties of panax ginseng.

-Actions: Qi tonic, adaptogen, nervine tonic, nootropic, immune tonic, male aphrodisiac, anti-depressant
+Actions: Qi tonic, adaptogen, nootropic, immune tonic, male aphrodisiac, anti-depressant

-Specific indications include: Fatigue, cognitive problems, low sex drive, weakness and debility, depression, weak appetite, pale
+Specific indications include: Fatigue, cognitive problems, low sex drive, general weakness and debility, depression, weak appetite, pale, prone to colds and flu, weak immune system, allergies

-Example diseases: ADD/ADHD, Alzheimer’s, dementia, fibromyalgia, allergies, CFS, depression
+Diseases: ADD/ADHD, Alzheimer’s, dementia, fibromyalgia, allergies, CFS, depression.

 Energetics: Panax ginseng is warming and moistening.